In a corner, Patterson fights to keep BT transformation on track

 His first job will be to get to the bottom of what happened at BT Italia, a tiny part of the business which has damaged the wider group.

-BT said it first realized all was not well in Milan after it was approached by a whistleblower last summer.
+BT said it first realised all was not well in Milan after it was approached by a whistleblower last summer.

 It asked auditor KPMG to investigate and discovered what it described as a sophisticated and complex web of transactions in Italy conducted by a handful of senior staff to mask the true performance of the business, and designed to go unnoticed.